 Don’t give away your negotiating power!
 Take the time to negotiate with your lender because it could potentially save you lots of money in the end.

 3. Variable rates vs fixed rates.

 Record housing prices are tempting buyers to go with a floating rate mortgage.
-At first sight, it is a no brainer when you compare a variable rate mortgage to a 5 year fixed rate mortgage.
+At first sight, it is a no-brainer when you compare a variable rate mortgage to a 5 year fixed rate mortgage.
 But given the current narrow differentials between fixed and variable rates, a fixed rate eliminates all the risks that come with an interest rate increase.

 A variable rate mortgage makes sense for people who only have a handful of years left before paying it off.
 It also makes sense for those who use their monthly savings from going variable vs fixed to lower the principal owed.

-Even though rates seem unlikely to be going up anytime soon, fixed 5 Year mortgage rates would makes most sense for those who have stretched their finances to buy a property.
+Even though rates seem unlikely to be going up anytime soon, fixed 5 Year mortgage rates would make the most sense for those who have stretched their finances to buy a property.
 The fixed aspect would guarantee the same monthly payment for the next 5 years providing consumers with peace of mind.

 4. Mortgage programs are not comparable.

 One of the biggest traps that first-time home buyers fall into is thinking that they can compare mortgage programs across the board.
 Different programs will have different terms and different perks, so it can be frustrating to see them all as the same.